 SBA Loan Number

-First you need the SBA loan number for your EIDL loan.
+First, you need the SBA loan number for your EIDL loan.
 This 10-digit number is in the Loan Authorization and Agreement (LA&A) you electronically signed with the SBA.
-It’s on the beginning of page 2 and also on the upper left of all pages in that document.
+It’s at the beginning of page 2 and also on the upper left of all pages in that document.

 If you didn’t save the document you electronically signed with the SBA, you can go back to the EIDL loan portal at https://covid19relief1.sba.gov and sign in with the email and password you created.
 If you forgot the password, there’s a “forgot your password” link on the login page.

 After you log in, you can re-download the signed loan document.

 If you still can’t get into the loan portal, please call the SBA EIDL customer service center at 800-659-2955 or email [email protected]

 Next, you need to register with the SBA’s Capital Access Financial System (CAFS).
 This is similar to the online banking site when you have a loan with a bank.
 If you have problems registering for online access, please scroll down for how to contact SBA’s Disaster Loan Servicing Center by phone.

 Click on the “Not Enrolled?” link above the login fields.